 Satellite operators are beginning to transition from sole wholesale bandwidth suppliers to managed service providers.
 They are aiming to increase the value added to customers and avoid the commodity price trap.
 Operators, such as SES and Inmarsat, are pushing towards end-to-end network solutions for select markets and customers.

-The market drivers pushing these changes include not only the need for constant connectivity in any geography and low-cost high bandwidth for end users but also new sales models that put emphasis on revenue sharing, usage base models and co-investment.
+The market drivers pushing these changes include both the need for constant connectivity globally and low-cost high bandwidth for end users.
+Further, new sales models will put emphasis on revenue sharing, usage base models and co-investment.
+On top of this, megafirms like Amazon are moving into satellite.
+This will increase competition forcing decision makers to deploy strategies like M&A to stay on top.
+Amazons Kuiper system will begin operating at the end of 2024 and act as a direct competitor to Starlink.

 A growing trend in satellite, it allows operators to defend profit margins using differentiation, improve value to end users and grow capacity utilization.